mitsuba-renderer/mitsuba-blender/README.md

 ## How to install the Add-on

+:warning: Before installing the add-on, make sure Mitsuba 2 was compiled with the same version of python that Blender uses (3.74 for Blender 2.82)

-### In Blender:
+### Option 1: In Blender.
-- Download this repository as a `zip` archive.
+- Download the latest release or clone this repository as a `zip` archive.
 - In Blender, go to **Edit** -> **Preferences** -> **Add-ons** -> **Install**
 - Select the downloaded archive
 - Enable the Add-on:
-	- If PYTHONPATH is not set, specify the path to Mitsuba's python libraries under `python_path`.
-This should point to the directory conatining **enoki** and **mitsuba** python libraries (Usually something like `/path/to/mitsuba2/build/dist/python/`)
+	- Point `python_path` to the directory containing **enoki** and **mitsuba** python libraries (Usually something like `/path/to/mitsuba2/build/dist/python/`).
+If the environment variable `PYTHONPATH` was set (cf. Mitsuba 2 install instructions), this field will automatically be filled with the path it contains.

-### Installing the Add-on from the repository:
+### Option 2: Installing the Add-on from the repository.
+There are a couple ways to keep up to date with the repository without doing the method described above every time:

-If you want to update regularly from the repository, you can create a symbolic link to the repository in the *addons* folder of Blender.
-Using Ubuntu, it looks like: `ln -s /path/to/cloned/repo ~/.config/blender/2.28x/scripts/addons/mitsuba-blender`
+-  Clone the add-on wherever you want in your system, and create a symbolic link to the cloned repository location in the *addons* folder of Blender.
+This directory is stored:
+	- Linux: `$HOME/.config/blender/2.82/scripts/addons/`
+  	- MacOS: `/Users/$USER/Library/Application Support/Blender/2.82/scripts/addons/`
+  	- Windows: `%USERPROFILE%\AppData\Roaming\Blender Foundation\Blender\2.82\scripts\addons`
+- Create a directory called `addons` in the location of your work and clone this repository there.
+Then specify the path to the parent folder of the `addons` directory in the preferences in Blender ( **Edit** -> **Preferences** -> **File Paths** -> **Scripts**).
+For more detailed information, see [here](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html#rd-party-add-ons).

+Make sure you restart Blender to update the Add-on.

 ## How to use the Add-on